 This is another small wet room.
 But it's more like a shower area. it has been finished with black mosaic tiles and really looks great.
 But the photo does not do it justice.

 This small shower/cloakroom was very cramped with a shower tray on the right in the opposite corner to the WC.
-Below the hand basin the tiled box extended to the shower tray,

-I assume making a seat.
-But this gave it a very cramped look and feel.
 The original hand basin was on the left in front of the WC.
 This was too small to be of any practical use and the new one stuck out half way across the door.

 I recommended a complete revamp and to go for a wet room.